-The WIOA places a priority on the delivery of services to out-of-school youth.
+WIOA places a priority on the delivery of services to out-of-school youth.
 WIOA stipulates that not less than 75 percent of allotted youth funds be used to provide out-of-school youth with workforce activities.
-Since 2012, the YouthSource system has focused on reengaging dropout youth through its partnership with the Los Angeles Unified School District (LAUSD) Office of Pupil Services, which collaborates with the YouthSource system to identify out-of-school youth and target them for services.
-Additionally, over the last few years, the system has expanded its priority of services to include additional disconnected youth (i.e. homeless, justice-involved, dropout, pregnant and parenting, and foster youth) ages 16 to 24, who have barriers to accessing education, employment, housing, and overall well-being services.
+Since 2012, the YouthSource system has focused on re-engaging dropout youth through its partnership with the Los Angeles Unified School District (LAUSD) Office of Pupil Services, which collaborates with the YouthSource system to identify out-of-school youth and target them for services.
+Additionally, over the last few years, the system has expanded its priority of services to include additional disconnected youth (i.e., homeless, justice-involved, and foster youth) ages 16 to 24, who have barriers to accessing education, employment, housing, and overall well-being services.

-As a federal Performance Partnership Pilot (LAP3) designee, the YouthSource system works with local partners and internal systems of support to increase the high school graduation, college acceptance, and employability and employee placement of its participants.
-There is an increased emphasis on individual participant needs through the development of customer-centered objective assessments, individual service strategies, intensive case management practices, and follow-up services that are linked to the individual's educational needs and career pathway interests, and ultimately leads to successful completion of the program.
+As a Federal Performance Partnership Pilot (LAP3) designee, the YouthSource system works with local partners and internal systems of support to increase high school graduation, college acceptance, and employability and employee placement of its participants.
+The YouthSource Center (YSC) program will have an intensive focus on dropout recovery and re-engagement, eventually preparing youth to be college and/or career ready.
+Youth with the highest barriers to employment will receive the services necessary to meet their education and career goals, and out of school youth will be provided effective plans for returning to school and/or employment.

-At a minimum, YouthSource providers are deploying the following program components:
+The YSC program will emphasize identifying individual participant needs, developing customer-centered objective assessments, setting out individual service strategies, and utilizing intensive case management practices and follow-up services linked to a participant's education and career needs and interests, thereby meeting the objectives of the program and of the participants themselves, ultimately leading to them successfully completing the program.

-- Outreach and Recruitment
+At a minimum, YouthSource service providers are deploying the following program components:

-- Info sessions
+- Outreach and Recruitment;

-- Education/Needs Assessment and Intake
+- Info Sessions;

-- Career Assessment
+- Education/Needs Assessment and Intake:

-- Program Suitability Assessment
+- Program Suitability Assessment;

-- WIOA Eligibility Determination
+- WIOA Eligibility Determination;

-- Development of Individual Service Strategy/Plan
+- Development of Individual Service Strategy/Plan;

-- Provision of Services
+- Provision of Services:

-- Reassessment as needed
+- Reassessment as Needed; and

-- Minimum of 12 months of Follow-up services
+- Minimum of 12 months of Follow-Up Services.